 Dosage forms are believed to be as old as man himself, though doubts about the “measures” used by early man in quantifying these formulations never ceased to exist.
 Prior to the advent of orthodox medicine, primitive man used various forms of plants and animal parts either externally to aid wound healing or internally to relieve symptoms caused by emotional, physical or psychosomatic factors.
-Early civilizations also used a number of dosage forms – ointments, powders, pills, sugar based sweet preparations, including syrups, conserves, confections, electuaries etc. many of which are currently employed in the management of disease conditions.
+Early civilizations also used a number of dosage forms – ointments, powders, pills, sugar-based sweet preparations, including syrups, conserves, confections, electuaries etc. many of which are currently employed in the management of disease conditions.

-The potent nature of most active drug substances and their low dose requirement which may not be convenient to weigh on routine bases as required by patients has prevented their use in the treatment and management disease conditions.
+The potent nature of most active drug substances and their low dose requirement which may not be convenient to weigh on routine bases as required by patients has prevented their use in the treatment and management of disease conditions.
 In other to obtain a stable, elegant, safe and therapeutic active drug product, drug substances are formulated into appropriate dosage forms; each designed to contain a given quantity of active drug substances for ease and accuracy of dosage administration.
-This article therefore, provides an overview of the various classifications of pharmaceutical dosage forms as well as general considerations in dosage form design.
+This article, therefore, provides an overview of the various classifications of pharmaceutical dosage forms as well as general considerations in dosage form design.

 - 1 What Are Drugs?